Blue-Labs/misty/README.md

   3. su - ldap -s /bin/bash -c "slaptest -f /etc/openldap/slapd.conf -F
   /etc/openldap/slapd.d/; slapindex"
 5. Restart slapd
+6. Modify the included ldif file, you probably don't want me as the only user -- it's there as an example.
+A single Pi node and three zones have been included as an example as well
 6. Create your DIT for Misty using included ldif file.
-It's already in superior order so you can use slapadd or ldapadd.
+It's already in superior order so you can use slapadd or ldapadd
+7. Set password(s) as applicable

 ## Let's Encrypt setup